slowernews/slowernews/rationales/index.md

 2022-04-12

-- I strongly believe that armed conflicts between nations are anachronic and stepping into one is _always_ the wrong choice for their inhabitants.
-Maybe because of this, understanding the reasons is not easy but it seems to boil down to pride and irresponsability from their leaders.
+- I strongly believe that armed conflicts between nations are anachronic and stepping into one is _always_ the wrong choice for their people.
+Maybe because of this, understanding it is not easy but it seems to boil down to pride and irresponsability from leaders.
 This article from 2014 is still the best explanation I've found.
-- If you are really into military strategy these [daily summaries](https://www.understandingwar.org) are interesting or just wait for the videogames, I'm sure they'll be soon.
+- If you are really into military strategy check these [daily summaries](https://www.understandingwar.org) or just wait for the videogames, I'm sure they'll be soon.

 ### Supercomputer can now run on light